ocean-tracking-network/otn_field_reporting_standards/README.md

 # OTN Field Reporting Standards 2022-04

-Workshop materials created by OTN for the 2022-04 workshop for OTN field team.
+A library of lessons containing information for the OTN Field Team re: standardized protocols

 - 00-background
 - 01-plone